 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)

 In 2019 the Village naturalized another section of Beaver Creek a tributary of the Milwaukee River.
 As a part of this naturalization the concrete lining of the channel was removed and replaced with native vegetation that will provide habitat for birds and other wlidlife.
 This effort is the third such naturalization effort along Beaver Creek bringing our total lineal distance over 1 mile of newly naturalized habitat.
+Another stream bank stabilization project is scheduled for 2021 along Beaver Creek

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

 The Village acquired 2 acres of excess right of way from the Wisconsin Department of Transportation (DOT) for the creation of a new public park adjacent to the Milwaukee River.
 Badger Meter River Park, preserved the river bank and associated native vegetation while making it publicly accessible .
 The park also has been landscaped with indigenous wildflowers and tree species that provide habitat for birds, whereas before the land was dirt and gravel covered often used a staging ground for DOT construction projects.
+The Village is seeking to partner with the YMCA and Audubon Society to open access to 60 plus acres of adjacent land which will be preserved and restored and provide for hiking and birding opportunities.

 U. Show that your community maximizes the value of right-of-way space (e.g., power lines, pipelines, etc.) by planting them with native grasses, shrubs, herbs, and other prairie/grassland plants.

 The Village has naturalized three sections (to date) of Beaver Creek a tributary of the Milwaukee River.
 These sections were previously concrete lined and heavily eroded with some intrusion of invasive species.
 The Village restored the natural flow and meander of the waterway while removing concrete and invasives and replacing with native vegetation.
 Similar efforts were conducted along two drainage easements that led to Beaver Creek and Southbranch Creek respectively.
 Finally, the Village recently reconstructed W. Bradley Road and created a new green bioswale median that captures stormwater runoff before going into the storm sewer system.
 The bioswales are planted with native vegetation to help absorb pollutants and excess water and replace one concrete travel lane.
+In 2021, the new Village librabry parking lot will be redone with biolswales and planted with native vegetation.

 V. OTHER: Demonstrate in a narrative.